 How to Get Started on a Grant Proposal for Your Nonprofit

-Generally, a grant writer for a nonprofit organization develops a proposal by talking with staff members, volunteers, or the board about a project idea.
-The writer builds the members’ enthusiasm and refines the project idea with their knowledge.
+Generally, a nonprofit grant writer develops a proposal by talking with staff members, volunteers, or the board about a project idea.
 Before setting fingers to keyboard, the writer should investigate the following:

 Who are the constituents who will benefit from the project?
 (Find out everything you can about them.)